 Rosalia comes in a variety of thicknesses, but while the coarser version is great on imperfections, with Rosalia Cream, “when it dries it’s a perfect subbase that’s ready for an acid stain, acetone-based dye or as a perfect base for an epoxy,” Sacco says.

-That is, of course, unless you’re GCI’s Kummer, who says his epoxy can take on the self-leveling cementitious products and create a floor that’s as durable as terrazzo without the busy aggregate-look that doesn’t fit with today’s interior designs.
-In fact, his GSPEC is designed to put a product in the hands of contractors that looks like self-leveling cement with 50-year durability.
+That is, of course, unless you’re GCI’s Kummer.
+He says his epoxy can take on the self-leveling cementitious products and create a floor that’s as durable as terrazzo without the busy aggregate-look that doesn’t fit with today’s interior designs.
+In fact, they designed his GSPEC to put a product in the hands of contractors that looks like self-leveling cement with 50-year durability.

 “That’s who I’m competing with,” Kummer says.
 “Because my product is self-leveling, you’re not on your hands and knees troweling it.
-I can do a large amount of square footage in half the time that terrazzo can be done, and while I can add aggregates, I’d rather leave some artistic freedom to the contractor or installer.”
+I can do a large amount of square footage in half the time it takes me to do terrazzo.
+And, while I can add aggregates, I’d rather leave some artistic freedom to the contractor or installer.”

 Plenty of pluses

-Choosing the right overlay can enable a contractor to do a remarkable range of things, but there are also other factors to consider.
+Choosing the right overlay can enable a contractor to do a remarkable range of things.
+However, there are other factors to consider.
 Ease of use and cost are two.

 For instance, Kingdom’s Sacco notes that sometimes a job setting doesn’t make it easy for a contractor to do a replacement job.
 That’s especially true in big cities where dumping refuse can be cost-prohibitive, and the job’s location can make it difficult.